-Once our members play instruments similar to those from the Revolutionary era: the six-holed wooden fife and the rope-tension snare drum.
+Our members play instruments similar to those from the Revolutionary era: the six-holed wooden fife and the rope-tension snare drum.
 In addition, we play the rope-tension bass drum.

-We perform a wide variety of our nation's historical fife and drum music in parades, historical events, and ceremonies.
+We perform a wide-variety of our nation's historical fife and drum music in parades, historical events, and ceremonies.
 If your young person likes music, history, uniforms, and marching, this is the perfect activity!

 Being a member of a fife and drum corps is an experience your child will remember forever.
 Join us for music instruction, friendships, and fun!